 You may be thinking about what it means to be involved in a sexual relationship.
 As a young adult, it’s normal to think about sex, have sexual feelings, and have a desire to learn more about your own body.
 Deciding to have a sexual relationship is an important decision since it involves both your body and your emotions.
-You need to make sure that it is the right decision for you and remember that just because it’s the right decision for your friends, your siblings, your parents, or your partner, it is not necessarily the right decision for you.
-It’s always good to have a trusted adult to talk to, whether that is a parent, an older sibling, a teacher, a mentor, or someone else you know and trust.
+You need to make sure that it’s the right decision for you.
+It’s always good to have a trusted adult to talk to.

 What should I think about before I decide to have sex?

 There are many things that are important to think about before you decide to have sex, including whether this is what you want and whether this is the right time in your life.
-You should also think about how you and your partner will feel afterwards.
+You should also think about how you will feel afterwards.

 What do I need to know if I’m sexually active or I’m thinking about becoming sexually active?

-Young men have to make lots of decisions about sex, including whether to abstain (not have sex), or become, or continue being, sexually active.
-If you are sexually active, you’ll also need to think about the:
+Young men have to make lots of decisions about sex, including whether to abstain (not have sex), or be sexually active.
+If you are sexually active, you should also think about the:

-- Kind of relationship you have with them
+- Kind of relationship you have with your sexual partner(s)

 Talking With Your Partner